MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

 ::: moniker range="azure-devops-2019"

-Import this repo into your Git repo in Azure DevOps Server 2019:
+1. Import the following repo into your Git repo in Azure DevOps Server 2019:

 ::: moniker-end

 ::: moniker range="< azure-devops-2019"

-Import this repo into your Git repo in TFS:
+1. Import the following repo into your Git repo:

 ::: moniker-end